AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/cloud-manager.md

 1. The administrator exports the site theme and provides it to the front-end developer along with credentials for the git repository.
 1. The front-end developer customizes the theme, testing it using actual content from the site using a proxy.
 1. The front-end developer commits the changes to the git repository.
-1. The administrator executes the pipeline to deploy the theme customizations.
+1. The front-end developer executes the pipeline to deploy the theme customizations.

-The major advantage of using the Quick Site Creation tool is that the pure front-end developer is only responsible for a single step in this process: the actual customization.
+The major advantage of using the Quick Site Creation tool is that the pure front-end developer is only responsible the actual customization.
 The front-end developer has no interaction with AEM or needs any knowledge of the system.

 ## What's Next {#what-is-next}